Why I Fell Off the Internet

 Have you ever received a gift that you loved and were so grateful for, and made a mental note to write a thank you card to the gift giver instead of immediately writing one?
 And then perhaps you put the gift away or in a pile, or even on display somewhere in your home, and every time you saw it you heard that little voice in your head say you still need to write that note!…

 And then maybe one day that voice is answered by another voice.
 One that says you’ve been putting it off too long, that you really should have written it sooner.

 Writing this post is pretty uncomfortable.
-I don’t enjoy admitting my flaws any more than the next person, and I feel so guilty for letting you guys down – whether it be not responding to your comments or keeping up with all the other lovely bloggers and designers I’ve had the pleasure to connect with.
+I don’t enjoy admitting my flaws any more than the next person, and I feel guilty for letting you down – whether it be not responding to your comments or keeping up with all the other lovely bloggers and designers I’ve had the pleasure to connect with.

-Please know that I appreciate all your kind words and encouragement and I definitely haven’t forgotten you.
-I really, really miss sharing projects and getting feedback and generally being surrounded by the incredible talent and creativity that’s out here in the interior design corner of the internet.
+Please know that I appreciate all your kind words and encouragement and I haven’t forgotten you.
+I really miss sharing projects and getting feedback and generally being surrounded by the incredible talent and creativity that’s out here in the interior design corner of the internet.

 As always, thank you for reading and generally being the wonderful human beings that you are.
 And if you want to catch up on our doings this summer you can check it all out on Instagram.